petervanrijt/lyumjevsummary/index.md

 + Online, you will read to lower Duration of Insulin Activity (DIA) somewhere between 5 – 6 hours.
 We have used 5,5 hours.
 Of course, you can perform a physical test on your DIA.
 + In AndroidAPS set insulin type on Lyumjev.
 See <a href="https://androidaps.readthedocs.io/en/latest/Configuration/Config-Builder.html#lyumjev" target="_blank">https://androidaps.readthedocs.io/en/latest/Configuration/Config-Builder.html#lyumjev</a>
 + In the minority are users who raise ISF, in the beginning, to be slightly less aggressive.
 With this, they can see body reactions to the new insulin type.
 We have not done this.
 I think it is better to physically test your basal, I/C, and ISF beforehand but I do understand this shortcut.
-+ Use ‘eating soon’ mode (see <a href="https://androidaps.readthedocs.io/en/latest/Usage/temptarget.html#eating-soon-temp-target" target="_blank">manual</a>, <a href="https://diyps.org/2015/03/26/how-to-do-eating-soon-mode-diyps-lessons-learned/" target="_blank">hyperlink 26-mar-2015</a>, <a href="https://diyps.org/2016/07/11/picture-this-how-to-do-eating-soon-mode/" target="_blank">hyperlink 11-jul-2016</a>, <a href="https://diyps.org/tag/eating-soon-mode/" target="_blank">hyperlink 20-feb-2019</a>) or enter carbohydrates by using a pre-bolus.
-Dana Lewis states in her blog of 11-jul-2016 a preference for ‘eating soon’.
++ Use 'eating soon' mode (see <a href="https://androidaps.readthedocs.io/en/latest/Usage/temptarget.html#eating-soon-temp-target" target="_blank">manual</a>, <a href="https://diyps.org/2015/03/26/how-to-do-eating-soon-mode-diyps-lessons-learned/" target="_blank">hyperlink 26-mar-2015</a>, <a href="https://diyps.org/2016/07/11/picture-this-how-to-do-eating-soon-mode/" target="_blank">hyperlink 11-jul-2016</a>, <a href="https://diyps.org/tag/eating-soon-mode/" target="_blank">hyperlink 20-feb-2019</a>) or enter carbohydrates by using a pre-bolus.
+Dana Lewis states in her blog of 11-jul-2016 a preference for 'eating soon'.
 + Because Lyumjev works much quicker, sport could be a consideration.
 Online there is a discussion on this topic: <a href="https://www.facebook.com/groups/AndroidAPSUsers/posts/3043094085911988/" target="_blank">https://www.facebook.com/groups/AndroidAPSUsers/posts/3043094085911988/</a>.

 <a name="5-general-hints"></a>